-18. CERTIFICATE RELATED TO CORPORATE GOVERNANCE COMPLIANCE DURING FINANCIAL YEAR 2019-20 AND DIRECTOR'S DISQUALIFICATION / DEBARMENT:
+19. CERTIFICATE RELATED TO CORPORATE GOVERNANCE COMPLIANCE DURING FINANCIAL YEAR 2020-2021 AND DIRECTOR'S DISQUALIFICATION / DEBARMENT:

-Certificate issued by the Practicing Company Secretary, M/s Parikh & Associates, the Secretarial Auditors of the Company, for compliances of corporate governance provisions as stipulated in Regulations 17 to 27 and clauses (b) to (i) of Regulation 46(2) and Paragraph C, D and E of Schedule V to the SEBI (LODR) Regulations, 2015 is annexed herewith vide Annexure A.
+A Certificate issued by M/s Parikh & Associates, Practising Company Secretaries for compliances of corporate governance provisions as stipulated in Regulations 17 to 27 and clauses (b) to (i) of Regulation 46(2) and Paragraph C, D and E of Schedule V to the SEBI (LODR) Regulations, 2015 is annexed herewith vide Annexure A.